hugeblank/Shatter/README.md

   - _none_

 ## Events
-  `shatter_handler`: fired when the shatter handler is loaded

-  `shatter_redirect`: fired when the shatter terminal object is requested in `getTerm`

   `shatter_resize`: fired when the shatter terminal object is resized

 # Getting Started
 Let's set up all elements of shatter!
 Obviously you're here for this part so I'll make it as brief as possible.